Jeannebardin/CP03-Algorithms/README.md

 ## Release 4

 Time to refactor!
 Make sure your code to 'fizzbuzz-ify the array' is contained in a function.
-We should be able to pass it an array, and it should return us the new array.
-I.e. the following code should print out the result for arr1.
+We should be able to pass it an array, and it should return us the new array, i.e. if we wrote the following code it should print out the result for arr1.

 ```js
 const result = fizzbuzz(arr1)